troyBORG/Reso-Lib-Optimizer/README.md

 ```

 ## Alternatives
-- [ResoniteBC7EncMod](<https://git.unix.dog/yosh/ResoniteBC7EncMod>) - Mod that replaces compressonator with [bc7enc_rdo](<https://github.com/richgel999/bc7enc_rdo>), which is significantly faster and will be more beneficial to use over even an optimized compressonator build.
+- [ResoniteBC7EncMod](<https://git.unix.dog/yosh/ResoniteBC7EncMod>) - Mod that replaces compressonator with [bc7enc_rdo](<https://github.com/richgel999/bc7enc_rdo>) (compressonator is still used for BC6H though), which is significantly faster and will be more beneficial to use over even an optimized compressonator build.
 - [Resovips](<https://git.unix.dog/yosh/Resovips>) - Mod that replaces FreeImage with [libvips](<https://github.com/libvips/libvips>), which is generally faster but other bottlenecks are present like the database, limiting performance gains.